+302-1 Grammar Be more confident in their ability to speak and write English accurately and fluently.
+Bridge the gap between knowing grammatical structures and using them.
+Make conversations with ease on various everyday issues.
+Complete sentences using the simple, progressive or perfect tense forms of verbs.
 Write questions and answers using the future perfect and future perfect progressive.
 Make accurate sentences with Subject-Verb agreement.
 Distinguish and use nouns and pronouns in everyday conversations and sentences.
 Complete sentences and make expressions with modals fluently.
-Identify modals and incorrect phrasal verbs and will be able to correct them. construct noun clauses. (e.g. What you see is what you get.) construct adjective and adverb clauses of time, place, reason, and condition compound sentences using connectors: but, although, however.
-302-2 Speaking The primary goal of this course is to equip students with language learning strategies and skills such as understanding contextual conversations, identifying main subjects and note- taking, which will help students be successful in everyday and academic settings.
-Improve comprehensibility through pronunciation improvement Strengthen abilities to monitor and evaluate their own English language Progress, initiate self-improvement, and develop compensatory language skills Practice and improve general and academic listening and speaking skills Use critical thinking skills and make inferences to understand the Students will be able to interpret information from a variety of contexts; on the radio, on the television, on the phone, interviews, etc. predict and identify main ideas and details. synthesize information and react to the different viewpoints in listening and speaking. relate listening to personal values and personal experience. differentiate between American Assessment interviews with the instructor every five weeks, observed conversations with classmates, and in-class speaking activities are used to evidence achievement of SLO.
+Identify modals and incorrect phrasal verbs and will be able to correct them. use adverb clauses and phrases use connectives expressing cause/effect, contrast use conditions (zero - four) and wishes demonstrate through writing and speaking in groups, utilizing grammar as part of a paragraph write in a complete sentence and identify through multiple choice questions 302-2 Listening/ Speaking To equip students with language learning strategies and skills such as understanding contextual conversations, identifying main subjects and note-taking, which will help students be successful in everyday and academic settings.
+Improve comprehensibility through pronunciation improvement Strengthen abilities to monitor and evaluate their own English language Progress, initiate self-improvement, and develop compensatory language skills Practice and improve general and academic listening and speaking skills Use critical thinking skills and make inferences to understand the English language more clearly.
+Students will be able to: use new vocabulary in a guided conversation restate the theme in passive voice or direct and indirect speech speak fluently with little or no hesitation in formal and informal conversations on practical or academic topics and use a wide range of vocabulary and complex grammar correctly answer questions about the main idea of listening samples of complex discourse, including academic lectures, which is spoken at the normal rate of speech without much rephrasing or rewording